Willard Huyck: Career

-Huyck and Lucas met as students at the film school of the University of Southern California, and became members of Francis Ford Coppola's American Zoetrope group of filmmakers.
-Along with his wife Gloria Katz, Huyck wrote screenplays for films including American Graffiti, Lucky Lady, Indiana Jones and the Temple of Doom, and Radioland Murders, and performed uncredited work on the original Star Wars.
-He also directed four films he co-wrote with Gloria Katz: Messiah of Evil, French Postcards, Best Defense, and Howard the Duck.
-The latter film received universally negative reviews but in subsequent years has become a cult classic.
-Katz and Huyck also wrote and produced the NBC television films "A Father's Homecoming" and "American River."
+Huyck and Lucas met as students at the USC School of Cinematic Arts and became members of Francis Ford Coppola's American Zoetrope group of filmmakers.
+Along with his wife Gloria Katz, Huyck wrote screenplays for films including American Graffiti, Lucky Lady, Indiana Jones and the Temple of Doom, Radioland Murders, and the unproduced film Night Ride Down.
+They also performed uncredited script polishing on the original Star Wars: Episode IV- A New Hope.

+Huyck also directed four films, which he co-wrote with Gloria Katz: Messiah of Evil, French Postcards, Best Defense, and Howard the Duck.
+The latter film received universally negative reviews at its release, but in subsequent years has become a cult classic.
+Katz and Huyck also wrote and produced the NBC television films A Father's Homecoming and Mothers, Daughters and Lovers.
 Willard Huyck is a current member of the Writers Guild of America and Directors Guild of America.

 In addition to their work in the film industry, Katz and Huyck are well known as art collectors, having collected Indian miniature paintings beginning in the 1970s.
 This collection was sold at a Sotheby's auction in New York City in 2001.
 In subsequent years, they amassed a collection of Japanese photography that spanned from the late 1850s to the present.
-This collection was acquired in 2018 by the Smithsonian National Museum of Asian Art.
-The couple also wrote a photographic catalogue of the collection entitled "Views of India," designed and edited by Manfred Heiting and published by Steidl.
-Huyck is a member of the Getty Museum Photography Council.
+This collection was acquired in 2018 by the Smithsonian's National Museum of Asian Art.
+The couple also wrote a photographic catalogue of the collection entitled "Views of Japan," designed and edited by Manfred Heiting and published by Steidl.
+Huyck is a member of the J. Paul Getty Museum Photography Council.